Positive Economic Impact

 - Gannon University ($31,180-33,000 depending on your major* plus fees)

 Broad Range of Academic Opportunities

-Clarion University offers more than 100 academic degree programs, including certificate, associate, bachelor's and master's programs.
+Clarion University offers more than 175 academic programs, including certificate, associate, bachelor's, master's and doctoral programs.
 To have such a broad range of programs in a rural setting is unique.
-Clarion University has 28 nationally accredited programs in which students can fully develop their unique talents.
+Clarion University has 33 nationally accredited programs in which students can fully develop their unique talents.

 Diverse Student Population

-With 5,500 students, Clarion offers a world-class, academically challenging environment and a low student-to-faculty ratio.
-While more than 90 percent of attending students come from Pennsylvania, the population includes additional students from 45 U.S. states and 31 countries - creating a diverse student population.
+With 4,869 students, Clarion offers a world-class, academically challenging environment and a low student-to-faculty ratio.
+While the majority of our students come from Pennsylvania, the population includes additional students from 45 U.S. states, the District of Columbia and 10 countries - creating a diverse student population.

 Leadership and Involvement Opportunities

 Clarion University offers more than 130 student organizations, which offer real-world experience working with academic units and leadership opportunities.
 Involvement in student organizations has also been proven to support the acclimation process and retention efforts.